mindspore-ai/mindspore/model_zoo/research/cv/ICNet/README.md

     bash run_infer_310.sh [The path of the MINDIR for 310 infer] [The path of the dataset for 310 infer]  0
 ```

-- Note: Before executing 310 infer, create the MINDIR/AIR model using "python export.py --ckpt-file [The path of the CKPT for exporting]".
+Note:: Before executing 310 infer, create the MINDIR/AIR model using "python export.py --ckpt-file [The path of the CKPT for exporting]".

 # [Model Description](#Content)